Chowieman/NaturalLanguage/README.md

 ### Restaurant Database Description

 My database is supposed to simulate a restaurant database.
-It has three tables: Customers, Orders, and Dishes.
-Customers has all the information on each individual customer.
-Dishes has all the information on each individual dish.
-Finally Transactions has all the information regarding each individual transaction.
+It has three tables: Customer, Order, and Dish.
+Customer has all the information on each individual customer.
+Dish has all the information on each individual dish.
+Finally Order has all the information regarding each individual order.

 ## Schema